 IA: Absolutely—when a child is sponsored, it’s not just the child that benefits.
 The sponsorship model blesses the local churches and the whole community.
 The transformation is really powerful.
 The ripple effects extend to the family but also the whole footprint of that church and all its ministries.
 The church can now preach the gospel but have the ability to live it out holistically—there is the teaching but they also get to serve a hot meal or whatever is needed, being an agent of change for the community in which that church and Compassion centre is located.

-CC: So we know you support the ministry of Compassion.
-What does this look like for your business, and what does a partnership look like in that context?
+CC: What does supporting Compassion look like for your business, and what does a partnership look like in that context?

 IA: Well, I think it really started when I looked at our client appreciation events.
 We used to bring in a little band and have hors d’oeuvres and what have you.
 We wanted to have a nice night with our clients, but COVID put a stop to all that.
 We used to also do Christmas gifts.
 It’s very common in the financial industry, for example, to send a bottle of wine to your clients.
 I made a choice to do something else instead, so we did nice mugs one year and things like that.
 But we thought, What could we do instead with these same dollars that would be a meaningful gift to our clients at Christmas but is also reflective of good money management?
 The way we deploy money as a gift needs to match our brand as excellent operators in a financial advisory practice.